ASU/webspark-drops-drupal7/profiles/openasu/libraries/flexslider/README.md

 -----

 ## General Notes
 FlexSlider is no longer licensed under the MIT license.
-FlexSlider now shares the common licensed used for all WooThemes themes, GPLv2.
+FlexSlider now uses the license, GPLv2 and later.

-In an effort to move the plugin forward, support for jQuery 1.3.2 has been dropped.
-The plugin now requires jQuery 1.4.2+.
-If you don't have access to the later versions of jQuery, [FlexSlider 1.8](https://github.com/woothemes/FlexSlider/tree/flexslider1) should be a perfectly suitable substitute for your needs!
+In an effort to move the plugin forward, support for jQuery 1.4.2 has been dropped.
+The plugin now requires jQuery 1.7.0+.
+If you don't have access to the later versions of jQuery, [FlexSlider 1.8](https://github.com/woocommerce/FlexSlider/tree/flexslider1) should be a perfectly suitable substitute for your needs!

 Your old styles and properties *might not work out of the box*.
 Some property names have been changed, noted below, as well as namespacing prefixes being applied to all elements.
 This means that `.flex-direction-nav .next` is now `.flex-direction-nav .flex-next` by default.
 The namespacing property is exposed, free for you to change.